chuandu2/chuandu2.github.io/_posts/2017-01-23-Waiting in-Airport-Security-Checkpoint:-A-Perspective from-Queueing-Theory.md

 <p align="center">
 L = λW.
 <p/>

 - The remarkable characteristic of this rule is that, it doesn't depend on specific distribution of arrival distribution, service distribution, service order, or almost everything else in this system.
 This intuitive law could provide suggestive information about average customer flow in a long run.

 ### 2.2 Queueing Theory for Airport Security Checkpoint Passenger Flow

-- Security Checkpoint Passenger Flow}
-With basic knowledge of queueing theory, we need to specify characteristics of queues in airport security checkpoint to establish concrete model for our project.
+- With basic knowledge of queueing theory, we need to specify characteristics of queues in airport security checkpoint to establish concrete model for our project.
 In this attempt, we mainly depend on data of waiting point in Chicago O'hare Airport Terminal 5, from 2016.1.1 to 2016.12.31, and come up with following several important traits of our queueing system.

 #### 2.2.1 Rate of Passenger Arrival